patshannon/responsive-website-example/README.md

-Example of responsive design using Next.js
+Example of responsive design website using plan HTML / CSS
 <br>
 <br>
 Deployed on Netlify